Gorillas is an online delivery service that allows customers to order groceries via its Android and iOS apps.

 Regardless of the firm’s shortcomings, local delivery startups are here to stay.
 The European market is beginning to heat up with companies like Weezy, Glovo, Getir, or Flink all raising hundreds of millions.
 US-based Gopuff has entered the race as well with its acquisition of the UK’s Fancy.

-Today, Gorillas employs over 1,000 people that are scattered across multiple offices in the European Union.
+Today, Gorillas employs well over 2,000 people that are scattered across multiple offices in the European Union.

 How Does Gorillas Make Money?

-Gorillas makes money by selling its products at a profit as well as delivery fees.
-Let’s take a closer look at each of the two in the section below.
+Gorillas makes money by selling its own or third-party products at a profit as well as delivery fees.

 The products that are sold on Gorillas are sourced and stored by the company.
 That means it does not deliver items from a supermarket (or other retail partners).